 The employer contribution rate for the JRBT is determined actuarially.
-The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2016.
+The rate determined in each valuation becomes effective two years after the valuation date, in this case as of July 1, 2017.
 The rate consists of two pieces: the employer's normal cost rate and the amortization rate.
 The normal cost rate is the employer's Entry Age Normal cost expressed as a percent of pay.
 The unfunded actuarial accrued liability (UAAL) is amortized as a level percent of payroll over a closed period.
-The period is 25 years as measured from June 30, 2010, or 21 years as of the current valuation date for the existing UAAL.
+The period is 25 years as measured from June 30, 2010, or 20 years as of the current valuation date for the existing UAAL.
 Beginning with the June 30, 2014 actuarial valuation, new experience gains and losses are amortized over individual closed periods of 20 years using the process of "laddering".
-The amortization rate is adjusted for the fact that the contribution rate set by this valuation is deferred for two years, and other amortization rates may apply for the next two years.
-Should the JRBT become overfunded, the UAAL will be amortized using a single base over a period of 20 years.
+The amortization rate is adjusted for the fact that the contribution rate set by this valuation is deferred for two years Should the JRBT become overfunded, the UAAL will be amortized using a single base over a period of 20 years.

-The decrease in the employer contribution rate, from 26.80% to 21.30% of payroll, was primary due to a liability gain resulting from salaries increasing less than expected, the impact of the assumption change, and the return on the actuarial value of assets being greater than expected.
+The decrease in the employer contribution rate, from 21.30% to 21.13% of payroll, was primary due to a liability gain resulting from significantly fewer retirements than expected.